Two Year MBA Program (The Miami MBA)

 Student Learning Outcomes

-The MBA students will demonstrate the ability to integrate business information and knowledge within the strategies and perspectives of an organization.
+MBA students will demonstrate the ability to integrate business information and knowledge within the strategies and perspectives of an organization.

-• The MBA students will demonstrate the ability to understand and utilize the process of critical and analytical thinking in diverse business settings to solve problems and make decisions.
+• MBA students will demonstrate the ability to understand and utilize the process of critical and analytical thinking in diverse business settings to solve problems and make decisions.

-• The MBA students will demonstrate the ability to gain an awareness of and a sensitivity to issues in business decision-making from an ethical and social perspective (principled leaders).
+• MBA students will demonstrate the ability to gain an awareness of and a sensitivity to issues in business decision-making from an ethical and social perspective (principled leaders).